-Welcome to this follow-up article to my previous Customs collection tour, which showcased my collection of destroyed Asylum inmates.
-This time, however, we will be taking a look at some of my intact Asylum Daleks, i.e. Daleks that are still alive.
-You can click on the images to enlarge them.
+Welcome to the second part of my New Series Dalek custom collection tour.
+Following on from New Series Dalek Customs Collection Tour – Destroyed / Asylum Daleks, which showcased my collection of destroyed Asylum inmates, we will be taking a look at some of my intact Asylum Daleks, i.e. Daleks that are still alive, but damaged and placed in the Dalek Asylum.
 All of these customs are made by me unless stated otherwise in the description.

 New Series Emperor’s Guard – Asylum Variant Custom Figure:

 This is an Asylum variant of the Emperor’s Bodyguard, first seen in 2005’s Parting of the Ways.
 Unlike the original Emperor’s Guards from the classic series, these Daleks were never actually built as a physical model, and they only exist in the form of CGI renderings.
 Regardless, the design itself is a nice homage to the classic series, reviving the concept of black-domed Daleks being seen as a higher rank.
 This Dalek, however, seems to have abandoned his post and so was admitted to the Dalek Asylum.
 Lack of maintenance has led to several fluid leaks in the casing, which I painted on in green.
 I bought this Dalek slightly burnt, put I have painted over the melted plastic patches to imitate warped metal, suggesting sporadic firefights in the Asylum between inmates has caused this Dalek’s damage.